srl-labs/learn-srlinux/docs/tutorials/evpn-mh/conf.md

 LAG is required for all-active mode but can be skipped in single-active mode.

-In this example, a LAG is created with all-active multi-homing mode.
+In this example, a LAG is created with all-active multioming mode.
 The target connection between a CE with multihoming and PEs is shown below.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":3,"zoom":2,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/srl-labs/srl-evpn-mh-lab/main/images/evpn-mh.drawio"}'></div>